potassco/plasp/doc/building-instructions.md

 $ git submodule update
 ```

+Afterward, enable the flag `BUILD_TESTS` in your CMake configuration.
-Afterward, build and run the tests as follows:
+Finally, build and run the tests as follows:

 ```bash
 $ make run-tests